JIghtuse/cxx_templates/README.md

 Function template can be seen as a family of functions, where some elements are parameterized.
 Types of these elements are deduced when function is called.
 Such substitution are called instantiation.
 Automatic type conversion does not happen on instantiation.

+### Class templates

+As functions, classes can be parameterized by one or more types.
+Common usage is container classes.
+Class template can be specialized for particular argument.
+It is possible to specialize only some parameters of class template and set default template arguments.